Fast-Track Salesforce Integrations with Pre-built Process Templates

 Obtain a Complete View of Your Customers and Contracts

 Automating items such as Contact, Opportunity and Contract information between your CRM and HCM allows for a 360 degree view of your customers.

-The process template helps you quickly synchronize your Contacts, Customer, Account, Opportunity, Product, and Contract between Salesforce and Workday.
+The process template helps you quickly synchronize your Contacts, Customer, Account, Opportunity, Product, and Contract through Workday and Salesforce CRM integration.